Thursday, 2 August 2012

 The match itself was surprisingly lobsided.
 Singapore had the upperhand throughout.
 And whenever our side scored, we would shout ourselves hoarse.
 We won, no, call that "thrashed the other side" by 4-0.
 Abbas Said was the hero, but we were just glad that Fandi Ahmad finally got on the score sheet.
 We were also happy for the manager that Fandi scored.
 We all felt that this match was Fandi's swansong.

 My girlfriend and I never got to meet Fandi.
 We celebrated a little at the hotel and spent the night.
 The next morning the sun shone extra bright; we woke up feeling great.
-The Malaysia Cup had always been a kind of Holy Grail given the issues mentioned earlier and I was glad that we finally wrested it back to our shores.
-Given that Singapore was retiring from the Cup, we felt extra special to have been there to witness the momentous occasion.
+The Malaysia Cup had always been a kind of Holy Grail given the issues mentioned earlier and I was very glad we finally wrested it back to our shores.
+Given that Singapore was retiring from the Cup, we felt extra special to have been there to witness the momentous occasion!

 Previous story: Priscilla - Queen of Chek Jawa Next story: A Pen-sive Affair